paladin32776/LED_CPU/README.md

 Abstraction layer to map PCA9955B controlled leds on the 4bitCPU boards into user friendly functions.
 Library is specific to these PCBs, as led connections/functions are coded accordingly.

-Currently the library implements ALU board and MANUAL boards only.
+Currently the library supports the following board:
+    - ARITHMETIC UNIT
+    - CONTROL UNIT
+    - MANUAL CONTROL